 Allegheny Gorge Trail is a 4.1 mile moderately trafficked loop trail located near Polk, PA that features a river and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 While this is my "home turf" persay, I must admit that I never really explored this area until about 5 years ago.
 All of the land known as the Kennerdell Tract lies within about 15 miles of my home.
 Every review I've read that was written by others on this site is spot on.
 The trails here, while well signed at intersections, are poorly blazed.
 Every trail I've ever been on in this piece has either a yellow or a red blaze (some places have both).
 My son is presently a Life Scout in his troop.
 Our plan for his Eagle project is to reblaze some of these trails to make them more navigable.

 If you plan to visit this area, my best suggestion would be to go to this website -

 and print the map before your visit.
 Also remember that in the event you get turned around and lose your way, following a waterway downstream or heading downhill will take you to the Allegheny River and to civilization.

 There is a primitive campground along the river that is hike to/boat to known as Danner's Campground.
 Some literature or websites may refer to it as Danner's Landing or Danner's Rest.
 It is an area along the Allegheny River with picnic tables, pit latrines and non-potable water (just boil it first).
 Keep in mind, though, that while it is located in a wilderness area, there are houses right across the river that produce all the sounds of civilization, like automobile noise, ATV's, chain saws, sounds of people who have consumed too much alcohol having what they think is a "good time"